danhnn/MyTestBlogApp/README.md

 * [X] There is a "navbar" that is responsive to window size similar to http://v4-alpha.getbootstrap.com/examples/navbar/.
 * [X] User can see how many views a post has.
 * [X] User can leave a comment on a post.
-* [ ] User can add "tags" to a post, and filter posts by tag.
+* [X] User can add "tags" to a post, and filter posts by tag.

 The following **additional** features are implemented:

 - [X] Navigation on SideBar.
 - [X] User can see recent posts on left SideBar.
 - [X] Post has feature image.
-- [X] Comment can be deleted.
+- [X] Comment and tag can be deleted.

 ## Video Walkthrough